Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Can GPC Develop in Scleral Lens Wearers?

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. Sarbjit S. Virk to have your cornea monitored in order to prevent GPC from worsening or recurring.Advanced Eyecare Solutions is dedicated to helping patients from the Bellevue, Seattle, Kirkland, Redmond,and throughout WA enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit Dr. Sarbjit S. Virk to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Bellevue, Seattle, Kirkland, and Redmond, WA and surrounding communities.